 In summer of 2021, we saw a steep increase in forward prices for natural gas.
 The Aurora database's default natural gas price is a blend of the current forward price curve for natural gas and a long-term gas price forecast, but that blended forecast was developed in 2020 and did not reflect the reality of high summer natural gas prices that have since become a regular occurrence.
 In order to capture a wider range of possibilities, we develop four natural gas price scenarios for each of the four IRP scenarios - two with elevated near-term prices based on forward prices published in the summer of 2021 and two with lower near term prices Figure 2.
-It is noting that these price scenarios were developed prior to the war in Ukraine and are significantly lower than the \$8+ /MMBtu forward prices we are currently seeing in 2022.
+It is not noting that these price scenarios were developed prior to the war in Ukraine and are significantly lower than the \$8+ /MMBtu forward prices we are currently seeing in 2022.
 That said, these four forecasts represent an average price for the respective scenarios.
-Within Aurora, we still run five gas risk runs, which draw random gas prices from a distribution defined by the underlying averages in Figure 2.
-Those random draws do in fact reach prices as high as \$10/MMBtu (real 2021\$).
+Within Aurora, we still run five gas risk runs, which draw random gas prices as high as \$10/MMBtu (real 2021\$).